Think back to your last migraine…

 I know that doesn’t help much, but when it’s worked out, it’s going to make you and a lot of other people very happy.

 There is some valid research on what is thought to be the cause of migraines but it hasn’t been completely proven just yet.

 It used to be thought that changes in blood flow to the brain caused migraines.

 This is no longer the case.

-The most recent theories about what causes migraines relate to your central nervous system.
+The most recent theories (particularly research conducted by Genevieve Demarquay and Francois Mauguiere) about what causes migraines relate to your central nervous system.

 Your central nervous system contains your brain and spinal cord and controls all the activity in your entire body.